nrius/Final-project/README.md

   cervix_project_1.
 Data_preparation.
 Data sppliting, cleaning and LinearRegression

-  cervix_project_2.Model_testing.
-Testing more complex models to predict the results of a biopsy
+  cervix_project_2.Model_design_1.
+Testing more complex model to predict the results of a biopsy cervix_project_2.Model_design_2.
+Set initial bias to train the model cervix_project_2.Model_design_3.
+Using SMOTE to balance dataset

 ### Data: